Wayne6530/smooth-scroll-linux/README.md

      current_speed = actual_speed * exp(-damping * time_since_last_event)
      ```

+   - If the deceleration caused by `damping` is weaker than `min_deceleration`, the deceleration is clamped to `min_deceleration`.
+This ensures **linear deceleration** at low speeds for a more predictable stop.
    - If `current_speed` drops below `min_speed`, it resets to zero (stopping the motion).

 #### Braking Logic